farice/ARShooter/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](#license)

 ARShooter is an open source Augmented Reality shooter made with ARKit and written in Swift.
-Hence, it is only useable with the iOS 11.
+Hence, it is only useable with iOS 11.

 For more details on how to get started with ARKit and make your own AR Shooter, take a look at the complementary (and complimentary) [tutorial](http://texnotes.me/post/5/).